-Globally, the higher education system is changing because of the emerging knowledge society [1].
-Because knowledge is a greater source of national wealth than physical capital, economies all over the world have shifted from being based on money to being based on knowledge [2].
+Globally, the higher education system is undergoing changes due to the emergence of a knowledge society [1].
+Because knowledge is a greater source of national wealth than physical capital, economies worldwide have shifted from being based on money to being based on knowledge [2].
 The degree to which higher education institutions adopt the knowledge-based economy and networks determines their relevance to the community (2).
-Formal education is viewed as an investment in human capital, which the theory's proponents believe to be just as valuable as or even more so than physical capital.
+Formal education is viewed as an investment in human capital, which proponents of the theory believe to be just as valuable as, or even more valuable than, physical capital.
 For its part, the South African government has maintained that progress depends on access to education.
 Both the economy and human conditions can be improved with the support of high-quality education.
 Education plays a crucial role in a thriving economy, a better health care system, and a decrease in unemployment and poverty in South Africa, which is why its budget keeps growing [3].
 Education has been at the forefront of the government's developmental goal because of the general idea that an educated populace will contribute to the nation's progress.
-The National Development Plan (NDP) Vision 2030, adopted in 2012 by the South African government, is a long-term strategic framework aimed at eliminating poverty and reducing inequality by 2030[4].
-The NDP emphasizes improving education, training, and innovation as a core pillar to build capabilities and foster inclusive economic growth
+The National Development Plan (NDP) Vision 2030, adopted by the South African government in 2012, is a long-term strategic framework aimed at eliminating poverty and reducing inequality by 2030.
+[4] The NDP emphasizes improving education, training, and innovation as a core pillar to build capabilities and foster inclusive economic growth.
 One of the goals of the Department of Higher Education and Training (DHET) is speeding up the delivery of critical skills required for social and economic advancement.
 (5).
 Effective higher education contributes to closing the skills gap in South Africa by increasing the level of skills that are critical for both workforce productivity and the economy's ability to innovate.
 Given the socioeconomic demands of South African society, the National Qualifications Framework (NQF) also placed more emphasis on skill development than formal knowledge (6).